ADIKURWA/ESP32Marauder/ESP32-Marauder-Kit.md

 - [Using Your ESP32 Marauder Kit](#using-your-esp32-marauder-kit)

 ## Firmware Install Options (Pick One)
 You have two options for installing firmware.
 If you want to hit the ground running as fast as possible with minimal effort, I recommend Option 1.
-You will also have Option 1 available in future firmware updates (see [Update Firmware](update-firmware).
+You will also have Option 1 available in future firmware updates (see [Update Firmware](update-firmware)).
 If you want to get to know the source code and the build process, try Option 2.
 If Option 2 fails, try Option 1.

 ### Installing Firmware Over The Air (OTA) (Option 1)(easy)
 1. Follow the instructions under [Arduino IDE Setup](arduino-ide-setup)